 salt and freshly ground pepper

 1. Heat the oil in a medium saucepan over medium heat.
 Cook the shallots until translucent and tender.

 2. Add the bell peppers and beets and stir to coat in the oil.
 Add the water and the stock and bring to the boil.
 Cover the saucepan partially and reduce the heat to simmer.
 Cook until beets are very tender, usually takes about an hour.

 3. Remove from the heat and let cool slightly.
 Stir in the lemon juice, add 1 teaspoon salt and season with pepper.

 4. Puree the soup in batches in a blender or food processor.
 Transfer to a large bowl and refrigerate until chilled.

 5. Divide the soup among bowls.
-Sprinkle with goats´ cheese, season with pepper and more salt, if desired.
+Sprinkle with goat cheese and season with pepper, and more salt if desired.